fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/reading-reflections.md

 ## Standard Reflection
 Provide a brief statement of what you found most interesting about the readings.
 Think about:
+- How can you address the questions for the reflection prompt?
 - What ideas did you find most interesting?
 - What was most unclear or confusing?
 - What questions did they bring up?